 Reads is a simple metric to show you exactly how often your work and other people’s research is being accessed on ResearchGate, in real time.

-We count and display the number of reads for each publication on ResearchGate, each question asked in Q&A, every project, and all project updates.
+We count and display the number of reads for each publication on ResearchGate, each question asked and answer added in Q&A, every project, and all project updates.

 How are reads calculated?

 For a publication, a ‘read’ is counted each time someone views the publication summary (such as the title, abstract, and list of authors), clicks on a figure linked to the publication (either directly on the publication page or via the home feed), or views or downloads the full-text, if there is one.
 For questions and projects, a ‘read’ is counted each time someone views the question or project page.
-A ‘read’ of a project update is only counted if someone looks at that particular project update.
+A ‘read’ of a project update or an answer in Q&A is only counted if someone looks at that particular project update or answer.

 To show the full reach of your work, we count reads from both logged in ResearchGate members and logged out readers.